hackeen/RF905_Py/README.md

 	 sudo easy_install RPi.GPIO

-2 try to get SPI working on the Raspi the easy way
+2 try to get SPI working on the RaspberryPi the easy way

    sudo modprobe spi_bcm2708